Mill City Museum

 704 South Second St., Minneapolis MN 55401

 Flour was king!
-The mills that once sat along the Mississippi River in this area shipped wheat from as far west as Montana and Kansas and as far north as Saskatchewan.
+The mills that once sat along the Mississippi River in this area shipped wheat in from as far west as Montana and Kansas and as far north as Saskatchewan.
 The flour produced here was shipped east by rail and fed much of North America and western Europe.
 Most importantly, for better or worse, it changed the way we think of and market food even today.
+Mill City Museum is an excellent way to learn more about this important industry in Minneapolis.

 Historic Fort Snelling